 CRO / CMO / Sales Exec – How does ABM deliver performance useful to me at the next board meeting?

 Expect even more fragmentation for a short time.
-As I see B2B marketers continue to struggle to emulate the alignment with the rest of the ‘account based’ teams, it’s worth the effort to begin sooner than later.
+As I see B2B marketers continue to struggle to emulate the alignment with the rest of the ‘account-based’ teams, it’s worth the effort to begin sooner than later.
+We really should be discussing a more comprehensive approach to account-based as we do in B2B.
+I’ll suggest we begin using ABX, Account-Based eXperiences.
+The ‘X’ would not merely represent a placeholder for a specific role.
+Instead, APX views the engagement with a prospective organization.

 Should you bite on ABM as a B2B organization?
 Yes and here are a few tips: